% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 year = {2025},

-provide a sensitive and potentially quantitative method to
+sensitive and potentially quantitative method to detect

-detect alpha-synuclein (a-syn) aggregation in peripheral
+alpha-synuclein (a-syn) aggregation in peripheral nerve

-nerve fibers in Parkinson's disease (PD).
+fibers in Parkinson's disease (PD).
 Relating to the

 previously published hypothesis that PD may either originate